-- Two digital photographs: one passport style head shot and one full length photograph in dance wear.
+- Two digital photographs: one passport style head shot and one full length photograph in close fitting dance wear.

 - Two written references, one from your current school or college and one from your dance teacher.

-- A personal statement of your aims and objectives for wishing to enrol at London Studio Centre.
+- A personal statement of your aims, ambitions and career aspirations and your reasons for wishing to enrol at London Studio Centre.